Pilot's Lounge

 When the budget was centralized, some areas refused to give up their control.
 I would work with each area to explain the situation and benefits of a central organization.
 Most team were on board.
 On occasion where some were absolutely reluctant, I escalated issues.
 In the end, Finance was on-board and developed a cost center which was used to manage all desktop software purchases.
 This resulted in easier administration, and the ability of the company to manage to the overall budget.
 The company also bean realizing volume savings(15% on average) through bulk purchases.

-Flexible License Management
+TODO Flexible License Management

 Date: 2004 Tags: Innovation